alexremus26/LucaClicker/README.md

 ### To be implemented

-- Extending the range of items provided to include many varieties.

-- Selling each item will take a certain amount of time based on it's cost.

-- The time interval of the delivery will be changed based on each food item corresponding a courier.

 - Extending the range of food items and progress balances.

 - Adding the clicker function along with an SFML interface.